Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

 Stars Betting Insights

-- The Stars have a 40-22 record when listed as a moneyline favorite this season.
+- The Stars have won 40 of their 62 games when listed as a moneyline favorite this season (64.5%).

 Stars vs Kraken Additional Info